capa46/project/another-page.md

 }

-We employ the keyword DISTINCT to eliminate duplicates and by doing so we get 7 results.
+We employ the keyword **DISTINCT** to eliminate duplicates and by doing so we get 7 results.
 Among them, we selct the artwork _Pietà, Pietà (stampa) di Buonarroti Michelangelo, Halm Peter Von (sec.
-XIX)_, from which we retrieve the cultural property's IRI and the 2nd author's (Halm Peter Von) IRI.
+XIX)_, from which we retrieve the cultural property IRI and the 2nd author's (Halm Peter Von) IRI.

-Result:
+Results:

 <a href= "https://w3id.org/arco/resource/HistoricOrArtisticProperty/0100214952">IRI Pietà (stampa)</a>

 <a href= "https://w3id.org/arco/resource/Agent/8603b17b6451202a8d27734812dae423">IRI Halm Peter Von</a>

 - _Step 3_

-**-Prompting techniques:**
+**Prompting techniques:**
 We use the LLMs Gemini and ChatGPT in order to enrich the information regarding the location of the artwork _Pietà (stampa)_:

 -ChatGPT